yil667/SquadUCSD/README.md

 </ol>

 <h2>General todo list: </h2>
-Feature Suggestion: Search for individual users/groups by name, add a search bar on top, and go to profile using autocomplete or new page
+<li>Feature Suggestion: Search for individual users/groups by name, add a search bar on top, and go to profile using autocomplete or new page</li>
-Working on mobile optimizations
+<li>Working on mobile optimizations</li>

 <h2>Front-end todo list: </h2>
 <ol>